maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 Here's the [repository](https://github.com/maksiksq/chaos-abyss/).
 All the code is there for you to see!

-You're free to use anything in there for your own things as long as you're not trying to blatantly copy it, steal the Chaos Abyss identity or do something malicious with it.
+You're free to use anything in there for your own things as long as you're not trying to blatantly copy it, steal the Chaos Abyss identity, or do something malicious with it.

 Credit is appreciated but not mandatory.